Section 3: Residential Living

 Permission of the resident to enter a room is suggested by procedure but NOT required and, while University personnel will attempt to have the room resident(s) present when entering a room, this may not always be possible.

 If the staff person has reason to believe that some condition exists that constitutes a threat to the safety or well-being of the occupants of the building or the campus, or that a probable violation of University policy or State or Federal Law is occurring or has occurred, a cursory search of student rooms may be done.
 A cursory search of a room includes viewing everything that is in plain sight.
-At the discretion of the Office of Student of the Dean of Students, a student’s room may be searched thoroughly.
+At the discretion of the Office of Student of the Dean of Students, or his/her designee, a student’s room may be searched thoroughly.
 A room search will only be conducted when authorized by one of the following people:

 - Vice President for Enrollment, Retention & Student Affairs